Edrick Lee: 2018

-2019

-Lee moved to the Newcastle Knights ahead of the 2019 NRL season.

-2020
+Newcastle Knights (2019-2022)

+In the 2019 NRL season, Lee played fourteen games and scored six tries for the Newcastle Knights.

+In 2020, he played eleven games and scored six tries for Newcastle.

-Lee made his State of Origin debut for Queensland in Game 3 of the 2020 State of Origin series after Xavier Coates was ruled out with an injury he suffered in the pre-game captain's run.
-Lee scored a try in the Maroons’ series-winning victory.
+Lee made his State of Origin debut for Queensland in Game 3 of the 2020 State of Origin series after Xavier Coates was ruled out with an injury he suffered in the pre-game captain's run, debuting alongside his cousin Brenko Lee.
+Edrick scored a try in the Maroons’ series-winning victory.
 This would be Lee's last game for over a year after he succumbed to multiple injuries.

-2022
+Lee was out injured for all of the 2021 NRL season.

-Over 500 days since Lee's last professional game, he made his return to the NRL for the Newcastle side against the St. George Illawarra Dragons in round 6 of the 2022 season.
+Over five-hundred days since his last professional game, Lee returned to the Newcastle side against the St. George Illawarra Dragons in round 6 of the 2022 NRL season.
+In round 16, he became the first Newcastle player to score five tries in one game, as they defeated the Gold Coast 38-12.

-In May, Lee signed a two-year contract with new NRL franchise the Dolphins starting in 2023.

-In round 16 of the 2022 season, Lee became the first Newcastle player to score five tries in one game, as they went on to defeat bottom placed Gold Coast 38-12.
 In round 23, Lee scored two tries in a 22-28 loss against Canberra.
+Lee played a total of sixteen games and scored fourteen tries for Newcastle in 2022.

+Dolphins (2023-24)

+In 2023, Lee commenced a two-year contract with new NRL franchise the Dolphins and made his debut for the club in round 6 against the North Queensland Cowboys at Queensland Country Bank Stadium.
+Due to injury, he did not play again that year for the Dolphins.

+On 6 October, Lee was one of many retiring players who were given a farewell during the NRL Grand Final.